stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 she felt a strangely incongruous sense of happiness about her.
 She knew, though, how tragically transient that happiness must be; since the start of new work would soon make all these small creatures unwilling martyrs to science.
-Knowing this, she glimpsed a sort of compensating element in her brother&rsquo;s inaction, and encouraged him to keep on in a rest he needed so badly.
+Knowing this, she glimpsed a sort of compensating element in her brother's inaction, and encouraged him to keep on in a rest he needed so badly.
 The eight Thibetan servants moved noiselessly about, each as impeccably effective as usual;
-and Georgina saw to it that the order of the household did not suffer because of the master&rsquo;s relaxation.
+and Georgina saw to it that the order of the household did not suffer because of the master's relaxation.

   Study and starward ambition laid aside in slippered and dressing-gowned indifference,